 Editor’s Note: This guide is meant to provide general information as it relates to the gallbladder, its function, what happens when it goes into dysfunction and how-to address GB issues via flushing, diet & bile/enzyme restoration or supplementation (if the GB has been removed).
+My gallbladder detox supplement protocol can be found Here.

 The gallbladder is a small pouch that sits just under the liver.
 The gallbladder stores bile produced by the liver.
 After meals, the gallbladder is empty and flat, like a deflated balloon.
 Before a meal, the gallbladder may be full of bile and about the size of a small pear.